mircealungu/mircea/projects/aiki.md

 ## Future Work
+- Short Term
+	- generalize the extension
-- prepare the extension for a large scale case study and for generalizing it (remove the hardcoded redirections to either language websites or programmig; let people redirect to whatever they like)
+		- remove the hardcoded redirections to either language websites or programmig; let people redirect to whatever they like
-	- allow user-definition of any time-saving websites
+	- publish the extesion
+		- publish also for Firefox besides Chrome
 		- make the backend ready for publication
-	- design the expertiment
+- design a large scale in-the-wild expertiment
+- Longer Term
 	- implement interceptions also on mobile devices